NeptunePowered/NeptuneDocs/source/server/getting-started/index.rst

 .. csv-table::
    :header: "Name", "Based on"

-   :doc: "NeptuneForge", "Mojang's Minecraft and Minecraft Forge"
-   :doc: "NeptuneVanilla", "Mojang's Minecraft"
+   "NeptuneForge", "Mojang's Minecraft and Minecraft Forge" "NeptuneVanilla", "Mojang's Minecraft"

 The first option (NeptuneForge) allows the use of client mods that make use of Minecraft Forge.